patherlkd/Diversity-Challenge/README.md

 ```
 git clone https://github.com/patherlkd/Diversity-Challenge.git
 ```
-, if you get any error messages please see this guide: https://help.github.com/en/articles/cloning-a-repository
+, if you get any error messages please see this guide: https://help.github.com/en/articles/cloning-a-repository.
+To check the code works change to the Diversity-Challenge directory `cd Diversity-Challenge` and run `python3.6 DC_main.py`, the start screen should appear.

+### Adding questions

+The Diversity Challenge code requires a database of questions.
+This database is located at
+> DC_QUESTIONS/questions/questions.csv